Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Matar, meu filho, é quasi sempre equilibrar as necessidades universaes.

-To kill, my son, is almost always balancing universal needs.
+To kill, my son, is almost always to balance the universal needs.

 É eliminar aqui a excrescencia para ir além supprir a falta.

-It is to eliminate here the excrescence to go beyond supplying the lack.
+It's to eliminate the excrescence here to go beyond and supply the lack.

 Penetre-se d'estas solidas philosophias.